DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-behaviour/autumn-week-12-ect-teaching-challenge.md

 Ms Mahrez is determined to uphold high expectations but she worries that there is a gap between her ambitions and what her pupils can achieve.
 To close this gap, one of the most important things Ms Mahrez can do is create a learning environment where pupils experience a high success rate (Rosenshine, 2012).
 Over time, pupil success can unlock the other learning behaviours Ms Mahrez seeks to promote.

-To promote pupil success, Ms Mahrez’s classroom should demand a lot of pupils, but should also support pupils to meet these demands.
+To promote pupil success, Ms Mahrez's classroom should demand a lot of pupils, but should also support pupils to meet these demands.
 To help with this, she can:

 - Celebrate pupil resilience to failures along the way.
-- Encourage pupils to attribute successes to their efforts and smart strategies rather than any innate ‘ability’ (Coe et al., 2014).
+- Encourage pupils to attribute successes to their efforts and smart strategies rather than any innate 'ability' (Coe et al., 2014).

-Ms Mahrez’s role in securing success is partly about ensuring pupils have enough support, particularly with challenging tasks.
-If support is absent, pupils may fail to meet Ms Mahrez’s high expectations which may damage pupil perceptions of self-worth.
+Ms Mahrez's role in securing success is partly about ensuring pupils have enough support, particularly with challenging tasks.
+If support is absent, pupils may fail to meet Ms Mahrez's high expectations which may damage pupil perceptions of self-worth.
 She also needs to take care not to inadvertently communicate low expectations, for example by setting tasks which are too easy, or by over-praising pupils for simply meeting expectations (Coe et al., 2014).
 Promoting success, including proactively highlighting success to parents and carers, will also improve pupil-teacher relationships as these are based on repeated interactions over time (Wubbels et al., 2014).

 ### Supporting pupils to develop effective learning behaviours

 Supporting success in this way also leads to pupils exhibiting more effective approaches to their learning.
 For example:

-- Increased effort and confidence: Pupils’ perception of their ability, their expectations of future success and the extent to which they value an activity, influence their motivation and persistence, making improved academic outcomes more likely.
+- Increased effort and confidence: Pupils' perception of their ability, their expectations of future success and the extent to which they value an activity, influence their motivation and persistence, making improved academic outcomes more likely.
 This may be particularly important for low-attaining pupils who may have had limited experiences of success in the past (Gutman & Schoon, 2013).
-- Growing intrinsic motivation: ‘Extrinsic’ rewards like praise for pupils who are willing to try a difficult task can be useful to get pupils started.
-However, where pupils are motivated ‘intrinsically’ by their own goals (and the believe they can achieve them), pupils will be more persistent in the long term (Lazowski & Hulleman, 2016).
+- Growing intrinsic motivation: 'Extrinsic' rewards like praise for pupils who are willing to try a difficult task can be useful to get pupils started.
+However, where pupils are motivated 'intrinsically' by their own goals (and the believe they can achieve them), pupils will be more persistent in the long term (Lazowski & Hulleman, 2016).

 In sum, success over time supports the development of pupil effort, self-belief and intrinsic motivation which, in turn, drives further classroom success in a virtuous classroom cycle.